 For the first time, John experienced radiant heat from buildings rather than directly from the sun and it was only mid-morning!
 The few people they saw scuttled out of their way into shadows, into narrow side streets or into nearby houses closing doors behind them.

 The Earl nodded towards the closing doors.
 ‘We are soldiers and that is enough.
-They suffered badly during the Albigensian crusade and even now, a hundred years later, bitter memories linger.
+They suffered badly during the Albigensian Crusade and even now, a hundred years later, bitter memories linger.
 The Franks took control here by starving the people out.
 They stole animals, burnt the crops, ripped out vines and olives, poisoned wells and chopped down fruit trees.
 Unfortunately, these people expect no different from us.’
 He hunched his shoulders as if he was carrying a great load.
-‘What we will be asking for is a guaranteed safe passage.
+‘What we will be asking for is guaranteed safe passage.
 What we are offering in return is a guarantee that Toulouse and the surrounding area will not be attacked when the Prince returns with a substantial army later in the year.
 But in the longer term, the Prince has set himself a task to win them over.
 It is absolutely essential we do not offend these people in any way.’

+A contingent of Toulousaines was waiting for them as they crossed the bridge.
+Despite the tension of the situation, they greeted each other cordially.
+The Toulousaines showed that the island was in effect two islands, with a mill bridging the gap between them.
+The building which housed the mill also housed an inn.
 It was agreed that the English force could cross the bridge from Moissac and would be allowed to access the island.
 The actual meeting would take place in a room on the upper floor of the mill, which could be reached by a separate external stairway.
 Only six people from each side would be allowed to enter the meeting.

+The Toulousains issued an invite for the Prince’s soldiers to take part in a meal they proposed to organise at the inn.
+The Earl thanked them for their offer but replied that he must make a full review of the island before accepting their kind invitation.
 As they rode around the island, he paid particular attention to the primitive quay, which had been built with several different levels to accommodate the rise and fall of the river.
 The access to the lower levels could be seen, but the water level was now within a couple of feet from the uppermost level.
 The quay was in a poor state of repair.

 He spoke softly.
 ‘I have proposed that the Prince arrives by boat so that he could never be surrounded by the Toulousaine forces.
 But there was a second reason for that decision.
 If there were to be any difficulty at all, a boat tied up at this quay would give us the ability to evacuate the whole force down the river Tarn, then into the Garonne and if necessary back as far as Agen.
 My concern is that if the river system rises any higher, this quay will become inoperable.
-Because of the uncertainty, I must review my decision.
+Because of the uncertainty, I must review my decision.’